cooljeanius/A_New_Order/README_egallager_mods.txt

-01 Breaking the Circle: gold/income tweaks, replace commenting-out of code with ifdef-ing out of code (and removal), simplification of conditionals, add "assassin" micro AI to the assassin.
+01 Breaking the Circle: gold/income tweaks, replace commenting-out of code with ifdef-ing out of code (and removal), simplification of conditionals, add "assassin" micro AI to the assassin, add message captions.
 02 Fighting for Passage: tweaks to gold and turns, vary turns on which enemy leader is passive by difficulty, tweak AI parameters, and simplify conditionals.
   I also did some funky stuff with the income levels, so that Gawen gets more gold